-• Information about our network providers.
+Information about our network providers.

-- For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - \circ For a list of the providers in the plan's network, see the Provider Directory - For more detailed information about our providers, you can call Customer Service (phone numbers are printed on the back cover of this booklet) or visit our website at www.UHCRetiree.com/trs - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services.
+- For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory - For more detailed information about our providers, you can call Customer Service (phone numbers are printed on the back cover of this booklet) or visit our website at www.UHCRetiree.com/trs

+• Information about your coverage and the rules you must follow when using your coverage.

+In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services.

 - If you have questions about the rules or restrictions, please call Customer Service (phone numbers are printed on the back cover of this booklet). - Information about why something is not covered and what you can do about it. - If a medical service is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
 You have the right to this explanation even if you received the medical service from an out-of-network provider. - If you are not happy or if you disagree with a decision we make about what medical care is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
 For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 7 of this booklet.
 It gives you the details about how to make an appeal if you want us to change our decision.
-(Chapter 7 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care, see Chapter 5 of this booklet. - Section 1.6 You have a right to participate with practitioners in making decisions about your health care.
-We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.
+(Chapter 7 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care, see Chapter 5 of this booklet.